-From the age of 11-14, students will study a broad range of subjects such as Music, Maths, Sciences, English, etc. When you reach 14, you generally enter into your first year of a 2 year process known as your GCSE (or SCE for those who are in Scotland).
-GCSE's are a set of exams that test your knowledge and skill.
+From the age of 11-14, students will study a broad range of subjects such as Music, Math, Science, English, etc. When reaching 14, students usually enter into their first year of a 2-year process known as your GCSE (or SCE for those who are in Scotland).
+GCSEs are a set of exams that test your knowledge.

 - Sciences (either combined or separate Biology, Chemistry and Physics)

-Students typically then select an additional 4 or 5 subjects in which to take GCSE's, and they can be subjects like French, German, Business Studies, Design and Technology, Music, Sports Science, Geography, History and many other options.
+Students typically then select an additional 4 or 5 subjects to take in the GCSEs, and they can be subjects like French, German, Business Studies, Design and Technology, Music, and many more.

-At state schools students typically take 5 to 10 GCSE's, depending on the student's ability and drive.
-For independent schools, which are usually a lot more results driven, it is not uncommon for students to take as many as 11 or 12, focusing more on academic subjects compared to the arts subjects.
+At state schools students typically take 5 to 10 GCSEs, depending on the student's ability and drive.
+For independent schools, which are usually a lot more results driven, it is not uncommon for students to take as many as 11 or 12, focusing more on academic subjects compared to the arts.

-GCSE's take a total of 2 years and mark the end of compulsory education for students in the UK.
-Once they have completed their GCSE's students then have the choice to either move into further education (with a view to higher education) or can leave school and look for work.
+GCSEs take a total of 2 years and mark the end of compulsory education for students in the UK.
+Once they have completed their GCSEs students have the choice to either move into further education (with a path to higher education) or can leave school and look for work.

 Please note that Scotland has a separate education system and does not conform to the above structure.
 Please learn more about the Scottish Education System.